Defining an Asset Class

 Now suppose we partition foreign stocks into six components: hedged and unhedged German stocks, hedged and unhedged UK stocks, and hedged and unhedged Japanese stocks.
 If we retain the same weights in U.S. stocks, U.S. bonds, and foreign stocks as a group, but allow the allocations within foreign stocks to vary among the six components, we could achieve a more efficient portfolio.
 By recognizing that foreign stocks are not homogeneous, we can segment this asset class into several homogeneous components and improve our portfolio’s expected return and risk significantly.

 The final criterion for asset class status—that it has to be sufficiently large to absorb a meaningful fraction of our portfolio—is self-evident.
-If we were to invest in an asset class with inadequate capacity, we would likely drive up the cost of investment and reduce our portfolio’s liquidity.
+If we invested in an asset class with inadequate capacity, we would likely drive up the cost of investment and reduce our portfolio’s liquidity.
 The consequence might be to lower our portfolio’s expected return and increase its risk to the point at which the proposed asset class would no longer be expected to improve our portfolio’s utility.